Richard Budge

-Richard John Budge (19 April 1947 – 18 July 2016) was a coal mining entrepreneur and chairman of The Coal Industry Social Welfare Organisations.
+Richard John Budge (19 April 1947 – 18 July 2016) was a coal mining entrepreneur and chairman of the Coal Industry Social Welfare Organisation (CISWO).

 Early life

 He went to Boston Grammar School in Lincolnshire.
 He studied Fine Arts at the University of Manchester.

 Career

 He entered the coal mining industry when he joined the company of Retford-based A.F.
 Budge, owned by his brother Tony (1939–2010), which ran opencast mines.
 It was also involved in civil engineering schemes such as the construction of motorways.
 The company also sponsored the December Gold Cup horse race at Cheltenham Racecourse from 1988 to 1991.

-In February 1992, Richard Budge bought the opencast coal and Plant division from the family business with venture capital backing from Schroder Ventures for circa £103m, a transaction approved by Charterhouse Ventures and Prudential Ventures which were preference shareholders of AF Budge.
+In February 1992, Richard Budge bought the opencast coal and Plant division from the family business with venture capital backing from Schroder Ventures for circa £103m, a transaction approved by Charterhouse Ventures and Prudential Ventures which were preference shareholders of A. F. Budge.
 A.F.
 Budge was majority owned by his elder brother Tony Budge.